 All the products and services we sell are just ‘stuff’ unless we can put them in the context of a story so that they connect to our customers in some positive way.
 Big box stores get a lot of flack for their ‘cheap’ merchandise, but the minute you show your customers what it means to get an affordable deal on a new tool to fix their plumbing or a new pair of gym shoes to replace a child’s torn-up pair, those items aren’t cheap anymore.
 They matter.

 Those stories are out there.
 Now go tell them.
 Or, better still, partner with us at Stretch Creative and let our professional writers help you craft your stories.
-The reason why storytelling is such a potent tool for sellers is that it’s not a gimmick.
+The reason why storytelling in ecommerce is such a potent tool for sellers is that it’s not a gimmick.
 It’s not a trend either.
 Storytelling works because it reminds us of what we care about.
 When you’re trying to win customers, you can’t simply tell them you’re better than the rest, you have to show them, and storytelling is among the most reliable ways to show them who you are, what you value, and why they should engage with you.